Law with a Year in Industry frequently asked questions

-We've compiled answers to questions you may have about our Law with a Year in Industry course.
+We've compiled answers to questions you may have about this exciting programme.

 How many places are there?

-These placements are being advertised in February 2025 for a start date in September 2025.
-The placement will last for 12 months and will be paid within a range broadly in line with the national living wage.
+These placements will be advertised in February 2026 for a start date of September 2026.
+Each placement will last for 12 months and will be paid within a range broadly in line with the National Living Wage.

 How do I apply?

-Visit the How to Apply page for full application information and deadlines.
+Each firm requires a CV and a 300-word statement as to why you want to undertake the placement.
+Visit the How to apply page for full application information and deadlines.

-The available law placements are being advertised to current second-year students for a start date in September 2025.
+The available law placements are advertised to current second-year Liverpool Law School students for a start date in September 2026.
+Applications will open at 11.30am on Wednesday 11 February 2026 and close at 5pm on Friday 27 February 2026.

 Please note that Law with a Year in Industry is not open to external applicants and students cannot apply for a place on the course via UCAS.

-Yes, but each application must be tailored to that individual firm and the work the firm does.
+Each application must be tailored to that individual firm/organisation and the work it does.

 What are the criteria?